benmiller314/dsam2023fall/schedule.md

 <div class="panel panel-info">
 <div class="panel-body">

-Follow the links to individual class days for more information, including class notes and more complete homework instructions.
-NB: This schedule is subject to revision based on our needs.
+Follow the links to individual class days for more information, including class notes and more complete homework instructions. <strong>NB: This schedule is subject to revision based on our needs.</strong>

 </div>
 </div>